 A couple of years ago, I was working the graveyard shift in a call center where we didn’t get a lot of calls, and on the weekends, we really didn’t have a lot of other work to do either.
 Our manager was pretty lenient on what we could do, as long as we stayed awake and were ready to answer a call when it came in.
 Also, during this time, I was looking for something new and different to get into.
 I kept hearing about this “Doctor Who” show, and so I wondered what all the fuss was about.
 The only thing I knew about Doctor Who was that it was on PBS late at night on Saturdays and it always looked really old.
 And he had a really long scarf.
 From what I had seen as a kid on PBS, it just looked really low-budget and I just wasn’t interested.
 So, now I wondered about this new “reboot” that had been happening and I noticed that it was getting a lot of attention from geeks everywhere.
 I wanted to know if it was any good.
-I thought about checking it out from the library, but didn’t know when I would have the time to watch it.
+I thought about checking it out from the library but didn’t know when I would have the time to watch it.
 Then I heard it was on Netflix, and thought that might be doubly useful for me.
-On the one hand, it would be an easy way to watch the show at my pace, and on the other hand it would give me something to watch on the weekends at work, as I could stream it on my phone.
+Well, I was actually on a website similar to Flixboss and I saw Doctor Who pop up on the screen.
+I couldn’t believe it was coming to Netflix – I was so excited!
+On the one hand, it would be an easy way to watch the show at my pace, and on the other hand, it would give me something to watch on the weekends at work, as I could stream it on my phone.
+I also had one of the htc packages which provided great internet speed, so I could watch it at home too.
 I was in.
 I signed up for Netflix just to watch Doctor Who.

 I always see a lot of people recommending which episodes to begin with (by and large “Blink” seems to be the number one choice), but I can’t do that.
 I wanted to watch the show from the beginning.
 So I started doing a little research into Doctor Who and found out the beginning was 1963, and there was a lot to catch up on, and Netflix didn’t have it all.
 So I compromised, and I started at the new beginning, with Christopher Eccleston.
 It seemed like a good place to pick up.
 I wasn’t sure what I thought about the show to begin with.
 The effects still looked low-grade, but the stories were interesting.
 I loved the Doctor.
 Eccleston nailed it, I thought.
 He was quirky and weird, but not over the top.
 At the same time he was really cool.
 I think because of his cool leather jacket.
 In the beginning, I couldn’t quite get a grasp on this Doctor character, though.
 Was he a good guy, or really not so great?
 Then I got to “The Empty Child/The Doctor Dances” episodes, and that’s when I got who the Doctor was and is, and I was hooked.
 Doctor Who was becoming my new favorite show ever.
 My new obsession (my says I tend to get obsessed at times).
 All of that happened thanks to Netflix.
 I would have never gotten into Doctor Who if they had not had it available to stream.
 I wouldn’t have begun my subscription to Netflix if they had not had it available.